remuladgryta/Amulet-Dialogue-Tree/README.md

 An Amulet Editor operation that creates command blocks according to a dialogue tree file.

 ## Installing
+1. Go to `https://github.com/remuladgryta/Amulet-Dialogue-Tree/releases` and download the latest zip file.
-1. Copy `dialoguetree.py` into your Amulet `plugins/operations/` folder
+2. Copy `dialoguetree.py` from the zip into your Amulet `plugins/operations/` folder
-2. The generator should now show up in the dropdown list of operations in Amulet's 3D editor the next time you open a world.
+3. The generator should now show up in the dropdown list of operations in Amulet's 3D editor the next time you open a world.

 See the included `bridgevendor.xml` example for details on how to write your own